Ali Guermazi, MD, PhD

 Chris Ladel, PhD

-Dr. Ladel is working as Translational Medicine Expert team lead in the global clinical development department in Merck Healthcare KGaA (Darmstadt, Germany).
-In his role he is involved in design and execution of clinical studies from phase 1 to phase 3.
-Special remark and responsibility is in the field of biomarker and imaging (MRI and x-ray) read-outs in clinical studies, mainly in osteoarthritis.
+Dr. Ladel is working as Chief Scientific Officer at BioBone B.V. in Amsterdam/Netherlands.
+In his role he is involved in design and execution of clinical studies from preclinical up to phase 3.
+Special remark and responsibility is in the field of preclinical investigations, biomarkers and imaging (MRI and x-ray) read-outs in clinical studies, mainly in osteoarthritis.
 He has contributed in the respective teams to analyze data and to develop further stratification strategies based on biomarkers (incl. imaging) for studies in osteoarthritis.

 Trained as an immunologist with a PhD in immunopharmacology and immunotoxicology Dr Ladel has worked in different companies and different countries.
 Over the >15 years he was part of project teams or team leader in different projects for the discovery and development of therapies in osteoarthritis.